SajjadMzf/NGSIM2HIGHD/README.md

 # NGSIM2HIGHD
-Change the data format of NGSIM dataset to HighD dataset format
+Change the data format of NGSIM Dataset to HighD Dataset.